ietf-wg-alto/draft-alto-oam-yang/appendix.md

                  + '/alto-ds:target-paths/alto-ds:name';
             }
             description
-              "The name of the IETF layer 3 unicast topology.";
+              "The name of the IETF Layer 3 unicast topology.";
           }
           description
-            "The data source info to an IETF layer 3 unicast topology.";
+            "The data source info to an IETF Layer 3 unicast topology.";
         }
         leaf depth {